xiaobaben/BrainBench/DATASET_GUIDE.md

 This document lists the raw EEG/PSG datasets required by BrainBench, their official access pages, and the records selected by the preparation scripts.

-BrainBench does not redistribute raw EEG/PSG recordings.
-Users must obtain the data from the original providers and comply with each dataset's access policy, license, and data-use requirements.

 ## Benchmark case files

 The fixed evaluation case JSON files are published in the [BrainBench Hugging Face dataset](https://huggingface.co/datasets/xbb083/BrainBench).
 Raw EEG/PSG files are not included there.